jalagar/animated-art-engine/README.md

        cd step2_spritesheet_to_generative_sheet; npm i

+       brew install gifski

 Each environment can be different, so try Google your issues.
 I'll add a few known issues below:

 Known issues:

 - [M1 Mac: Canvas prebuild isn't built for ARM computers](https://github.com/Automattic/node-canvas/issues/1825) so you need to install it [from their Github](https://github.com/Automattic/node-canvas/wiki#installation-guides)
 - `cd` command might not work on Windows depending on what Terminal you are using.
 You may have to edit the `Makefile` to use `CHDIR` or the equivalent.
+- If you don't have brew installed, look at [gifski](https://github.com/ImageOptim/gifski) docs for another way to install gifski.

 ## How to run?